-Birds will feed at different times, and this will largely depend on whether they are alone or travelling in a flock, the time of year, and what they eat.
-It can help to be aware of when and how birds feed, if you want to maximise your bird watching opportunities.
+Birds will feed at different times, and this will largely depend on whether they’re alone or travelling in a flock, the time of year, and what they eat.
+It can help to be aware of when and how birds feed if you want to maximise your birdwatching opportunities.

-If you really aren’t a morning person and don’t fancy getting up at the crack of dawn to do a spot of bird watching, then you’ll be glad to know that there is also a peak in activity late in the evening.
-This is especially true during the Autumn and Winter months, as birds stock up on food (many from garden feeders) to help get them through the night.
+If you really aren’t a morning person and don’t fancy getting up at the crack of dawn to do a spot of bird watching, you’ll be glad to know that there’s also a peak in activity late in the evening.
+This is especially true during the autumn and winter months, as birds stock up on food (many from garden feeders) to help get them through the night.

 9. Keep an eye on the sky

-Many bird watchers become very focussed on looking in trees, thickets and for birds hopping around the ground foraging – but don’t forget to keep an eye on the sky where you might see flocks of birds travelling together.
+Many birdwatchers become very focused on looking for birds in trees and thickets, and hopping around the ground foraging.
+But don’t forget to keep an eye on the sky where you might see flocks of birds travelling together.

-During the Winter months, many smaller birds such as starlings and knots will flock together for protection, and to make their search for food much easier.
-Some flocks fly silently, while others can be a lot noisier – and their noise, or lack of can often be a helpful indicator about what sort of birds they might be.
+Some flocks fly silently, while others can be a lot noisier – and their noise, or lack of, can often be a helpful indicator of what sort of birds they might be.
 As can their flying pattern.

 To see how hundreds of birds can flock together in perfect synchronization, without bumping into one another, have a watch of the video below.
 Travel journalist Dylan Winter was sailing around the UK in an 18 foot-boat when he captured the footage.

-If you want to find out more about why birds flock, then have a read of this article from the RSPB.
+If you want to find out more about why birds flock, why not have a read of this article from the RSPB?

 10. Make your garden more bird-friendly to increase your chance of sightings

-If you’re lucky enough to have a garden, and you want to increase your chances of bird sightings, then you could consider making your garden more bird friendly.
-The best way to attract more birds to your garden is to install a bird feeder, a nest box and/or a bird bath.
+If you’re lucky enough to have a garden and you want to increase your chances of bird sightings, then you could consider making your garden more bird-friendly.

-In autumn and winter, many birds will use garden feeders to stock up on food before a long flight, or to help them stay warm during the cold nights.
-They will be looking for food with higher fat content, so you can help by filling your bird feeder with things like nyjer seeds, sunflower seeds and suet balls.
-Have a read of this article from the Woodland Trust to find out more about what to feed birds during the Winter.
-You can also pick upbird feeders at reasonable prices on Amazon.
+In autumn and winter, many birds will use garden feeders to stock up on food before a long flight or help them stay warm during the cold nights.
+They’ll be looking for food with higher fat content, so you can help by filling your bird feeder with things like nyjer seeds, sunflower seeds, and suet balls.

 In colder conditions, birds (believe it or not) will also bathe to keep warm.
 A quick dip will fluff up their feathers, which can help to insulate them against the cold.